 Clinical ethics addresses the complex set of issues associated with clinical practice.
-The Berman Institute approaches clinical ethics in four core areas: education, research/scholarship, service, and policy.
+The Berman Institute approaches clinical ethics in three core areas: education, research/scholarship, service/policy.

 The Berman Institute leads efforts to create substantive educational experiences in clinical ethics for medical students, nursing students, residents, and other clinicians.

 Medical Students: Berman Institute faculty members lead parts of the Johns Hopkins School of Medicine curriculum, which integrate themes of Ethics and Professionalism, Communication, and Cultural Competence throughout the four-year medical school curriculum.
 Included are Selectives and Workshops within preclinical courses, small group sessions that introduce case-based analysis and medical/legal issues when students are transitioning from the classroom to clinical settings, and experiential learning of specific topics within clinical rotations.
 The Healer’s Art course for first year medical students includes a curriculum to help medical students identify, strengthen and cultivate the human dimensions of the practice of medicine.
 Berman faculty also direct a first year medical student Scholarly Concentrations course and offer a concentration in Ethics and the Art of Medicine.

 Nursing Students: All Masters of Nursing students take a core course focused on the philosophical, theoretical and ethical aspects of advance practice nursing.
 This course provides students with a foundation of ethical practice in nursing, a survey of key ethical issues in clinical practice and builds foundational elements of ethical competence.
 The new Masters Entry Program will incorporate this core course as well as integrating ethics content throughout the entire curriculum including new seminars focusing on key clinical ethics topics.